Core concepts

 Instance group lifecycle and status values

-state, transitions through Provisioning
+state, proceeds to Provisioning

 and Primary Available

-states, and finally reaches the Available
+, and finally transitions to the Available

 for Primary and 5433